pcdshub/BEAMS/docs/source/upcoming_release_notes/93-ref_response.rst

 --------
 - Adjust tree ticker service to interpret tick delay as ms, as advertised.
 - Ensure TickStatus is always valid in
+- Fix the `beams client get_heartbeat` command, which previously didn't pass its command name to the RPCClient properly

 Maintenance
 -----------